elfillo/etalon_full/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 * WPML compatible
 * You can set your own **label on the 'search' button**
 * You can set your own **preloader image**
-* You can set your own **colour scheme** for the 10 main form elements and suggestions
+* You can set your own **color scheme** for the 10 main form elements and suggestions

 = How to use? =
 1. Use shorcode [wcas-search-form] in page/post editor or <?php echo do_shortcode('[wcas-search-form]'); ?> in your Child Theme template files.